qcznlp/uncertainty_attack/README.md

 ## How to compute the uncertainty
+### Entropy Based
 The process we use for entropy uncertainty can be summarized mathematically as follows.
 Define ***R*** as all possible generations and ***r*** as a specific answer.
 The uncertainty score ***U*** can be written as:

 $$U = H(R|x) = - \sum_{r} p(r | x) \log(p(r | x)) $$

+### Conformal Prediction
+The process we use for Conformal Prediction follows method in "Benchmarking LLMs via Uncertainty Quantification" (https://arxiv.org/pdf/2401.12794).

 ## Backdoor Trigger